Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Structured Matrix Factorization

-Factorizing $X^G$, given $B$, would directly yield $U$ and $M$, whose elements are the probabilities we want: matrix $U$ yields the probabilities that a given source $i$ belongs to a belief region $p$, whereas matrix $M$ yields the probabilities that a claim $j$ belongs to a belief region $q$.
-These probabilities trivially serve as the basis for source and claim classification by belief (just take the highest probability belief).
-Unfortunately, we do not have matrix $X^G$.
-We instead have the observed source-claim matrix $X$ that is merely a sampling of what the sources actually endorse.
-Next, we describe how we estimate $X^G$ from $X$, given the claim similarity matrix $D$ and social graph $A$.
+where $\mathbf{U}$ is a matrix whose elements are $u_{ip}$ and $\mathbf{M}$ is a matrix whose elements are $m_{jq}$.
+Factorizing $\mathbf{X}^G$, given $\mathbf{B}$, would directly yield $\mathbf{U}$ and $\mathbf{M}$, whose elements are the probabilities we want: elements of matrix $\mathbf{U}$ yield the probabilities that a given source ${S}_i$ belongs to a given group $\pazocal{G}_p$, whereas elements of matrix $\mathbf{M}$ yield the probabilities that a claim ${C}_j$ belongs to a belief $\pazocal{B}_q$.
+Each source is then assigned to a group and each claim to a belief set, based on the highest probability entry in their row of matrix $\mathbf{U}$ and $\mathbf{M}$, respectively.
+In practice, $\mathbf{B}$ could be customized up to certain tree depth to meet different granularity of belief estimation.